jk2808/jk2808/README.md

 - 👋 Hi, I’m @jk2808
 - 👀 I’m interested in data & networking
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ..
+- 📫 How to reach me kenneth.ng.bc@gmail.com

 <!---
 jk2808/jk2808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.